 What are your favourite canoe accessories?

-Comment below if there are awesome canoe accessories I’m missing!
+Comment below if there are awesome canoeing accessories or cool canoeing equipment I’m missing!